LAB02-Research/HASS.Agent-Integration/README.md

 # HASS.Agent Integration

-This <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a> integration by [@fillefilip8](https://github.com/fillefilip8) allows you to send notifications to <a href="https://github.com/LAB02-Research/HASS.Agent" target="_blank">HASS.Agent</a>, a Windows-based Home Assistant client.
-It also allows you to use it as a mediaplayer device: see and control what's playing and send text-to-speech.
+This <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a> integration combines the two pervious integrations, and allows you to send notifications to <a href="https://github.com/LAB02-Research/HASS.Agent" target="_blank">HASS.Agent</a>, a Windows-based Home Assistant client.
+It also enables you to use it as a mediaplayer device: see and control what's playing and send text-to-speech.

-All communication is done through MQTT\*.
+All communication is now done through MQTT\*.
 It supports auto discovery, so you'll see your HASS.Agent devices show up automatically in the integrations page:

 ![image](https://user-images.githubusercontent.com/81011038/198246059-caa7f1cd-89f7-41f9-989e-724a1a67c2fe.png)